 - The Internet Will Create a “New Economy” in the 1990s

-- The Internet Will Create a World Community in 1990s
+- The Internet Will Create the World Community in the 1990s

-- The Internet Will Spread Democracy in 1990s
+- The Internet Will Spread Democracy in the 1990s

-- The Digital Age Will Make Us All Get Smarter in 2000s
+- The Digital Age Will Make Us All Get Smarter in the 2000s

-- The Digital Generation Will Save Us in 2000s
+- The Digital Generation Will Save Us in the 2000s

-- Digital Technologies Will Narrow the Wealth Gap in 2000s
+- Digital Technologies Will Narrow the Wealth Gap in the 2000s

-- The Internet Will Make Us Better Informed in 2000s
+- The Internet Will Make Us Better Informed in the 2000s

-- Digital Transformation: From buzzword to value creation in 2010s
+- Digital Transformation: From buzzword to value creation in the 2010s

-And there are 100 and 100 of these phrases that been used online, in ads, in articles in papers, we are getting duped by these message.
+And there are 100 and 100 of these phrases that been used online, in ads, in articles in papers, we are getting duped by these messages.
 What lays behind these.

 I think traditional companies with the help of analyst firms, PR companies, management consulting firms use “Buzzword” to sound current, it’s a way to distance himself from the competition and seem to show that they are onto something new.